Clearsky-Vision/clearsky_api_tools/README.md

 ## Frequently Asked Questions

 * ***Why is the service not available in my area?***
-    * The service is time-consuming and expensive to run as a small startup.
+    * The service is time-consuming and expensive to run as a small startup, so if imagery in an area is likely to be unused it will not be generated until it is in demand.
 If you are interested in being one of the first to get access to a new geographical area, consider sending us a shapefile of your area of interest (info@clearsky.vision).
 All new areas start out with testing and free data sharing.
 You will get plenty of opportunities to test the imagery in your applications.
 * ***What does synthetic data mean and can I trust it?***
-    * The data available on eo.clearsky.vision is derived from deep neural networks because this is the only way to extract the necessary information available in the images.
-We call images derived from this process ‘synthetic’ to not mislead users about the origin of the data.
+    * The data available on eo.clearsky.vision is derived from deep neural networks.
+This is the only way to extract the necessary information available in the images.
+We call images derived from this process ‘synthetic’ as to not mislead users about the origin of the data.
 This also includes natural cloud-free data from Sentinel-2, as this data is still being processed by an artificial intelligence to ensure consistency among other things.
 The imagery, however, is designed to mimic normal Sentinel-2 imagery minus a few undesirable traits.
-The imagery you will find here looks and feels like Sentinel-2.
+The imagery you will find here looks and feels like Sentinel-2, and can be swapped in-place in pipelines already using the original Sentinel-2 imagery.
 If you would like to know more about our testing methods or accuracy, feel free to reach out at info@clearsky.vision.
 * ***Is there any difference between today's data and historical data?***
     * No, all data has been produced in the same way.
 This is to ensure consistency throughout our service.
 However, this also means historical data is produced without any future insights and it’s only backward-looking.
-It will not extrapolate into what we know it will become because it will not see future data even if we do have it available.
+It will not interpolate between the date and what we know it will become in the future because it will not ingest future data even if it is available.
+We only extrapolate given historical data using multiple satellites what a likely clean image looks like.
 * ***Can I access water imagery through this service?***
-    * No. This is developed for land-based monitoring and all open water bodies are removed after the images have been created.
+    * No. This is developed for land-based monitoring and most of open water bodies are removed after the images have been created.
 We do not store SAR data for open seas and it’s not recommended to use any unremoved water imagery that you might find on the platform.
 You can find lakes consistently in our imagery, however, all water data is considerably lower quality than our land-based imagery.
 The recommended use of this platform (and all imagery available) is for continuous monitoring of land-based areas of interest.
-It has been developed for vegetation monitoring.
+It has been developed with vegetation monitoring in mind.
 * ***I'm receiving error code 401, what does that mean?***
     * It means unauthorized access to our services which is often due to missing or incorrect API credentials.
 * ***I'm receiving error code 1002, what does that mean?***